 White Flower Farm in nearby Morris, CT is surrounded by display gardens designed to entice, teach and inspire gardeners of all ability levels.
 They also offer gardening lectures and workshops on Saturday mornings at 10am from May to October.

 Enjoy quiet roads, hidden ponds, and abundant nature on an electric bike.
 Rent an electric bike- it allows you to pedal and provides assistance when needed so you can go further and easily navigate hills to explore a lovely, serene part of Connecticut.
 Maps and training are provided to ensure you have a memorable exercise experience.
 Bike rentals are available by the hour, 1/2 day or full day.
 Close to Clarke Outdoors water excursions.
 30 minutes from the inn.

 The Upper Housatonic River Valley is ideal for biking.
 One of the most popular routes is the covered bridge trail.

 16 miles of paved trail from through nearby Duchess County, NY from Copake to Wassaic.

 Wood Creek Pond

-This tranquil 145-acre lake, less than 3 miles from the Manor House, is a nature lover’s paradise.
-Grab your canoe, kayak or paddleboard and spend the afternoon on the water viewing the amazing local wildlife and plants.
+This tranquil 145-acre lake, just 2 1/2 miles from the Manor House, is a nature lover’s paradise.
+Grab your canoe, kayak or paddle board and spend the afternoon on the water viewing the amazing local wildlife and plants.

 Antique shops in the area are known for unparalleled variety and unsurpassed quality.
 Craft shops, art galleries and bookshops provide hours and days of unique shopping experiences in Litchfield County and the Southern Berkshires.